Jet Storm: Plot

-Ernest Tilley (Richard Attenborough), a former scientist who lost his daughter two years earlier in a hit-and-run accident, tracks down James Brock (George Rose), the man he believes is responsible for the accident and boards the same airliner on a transatlantic flight, flying from London to New York.
+Ernest Tilley, a former scientist who lost his daughter two years earlier in a hit-and-run accident, tracks down James Brock, the man he believes is responsible for the accident and boards the same airliner on a transatlantic flight, flying from London to New York.

 Tilley has hidden a bomb on board and threatens to blow it up in an act of vengeance, not only killing Brock but also all passengers and crew.
+The passengers include his second wife, Carol, whom he met after his daughter's death, and the subsequent breakdown of his first marriage.

-When Captain Bardow (Stanley Baker) and the passengers realise that he is serious, and they cannot find the bomb (which Tilley had attached to the underside of the airliner's left wing), they begin to panic.
-Some want to pressure him into revealing the location of the bomb, while others such as Doctor Bergstein (David Kossoff) try to reason with the now silent Tilley.
-Mulliner (Patrick Allen), a terrified passenger, attempts to kill Brock to stop Tilley from setting off the bomb.
+When Captain Bardow and the passengers realise that he is serious, and they cannot find the bomb (which Tilley had attached to the underside of the airliner's left wing), they begin to panic.
+Some want to pressure him into revealing the location of the bomb, while others such as Doctor Bergstein try to reason with the now silent Tilley.
+Mulliner, a terrified passenger, attempts to kill Brock to stop Tilley from setting off the bomb.

 Acting out of fear, Brock is killed when he smashes a window and is blown out of the airliner.
-Tilley comes to his senses when a young boy passenger, Jeremy Tracer (Jeremy Judge), soothes him.
+Tilley comes to his senses when a young boy passenger, Jeremy Tracer, soothes him.
 He then disconnects the remote control for the bomb, and commits suicide by poison.
 As the airliner approaches New York, the passengers realise that they will survive.